Launch offer

 What these numbers mean

 Total buffer: How much you can lose in total before hitting your floor.
-This equals your max overall drawdown in dollars — $5,000 on a $50K 2-step, $3,500 on a $50K 1-step.
-Your buffer shrinks as you lose and grows as your floor rises with profits.
+This equals your max overall drawdown in dollars — $5,000 on a $50K 2-Step Classic, $3,500 on a $50K 1-Step Classic, and $150 on the $5K 1-Step Pro.

 Daily budget: The maximum loss allowed in a single trading day.
 Breaching this closes the account for that day.
 It resets at the start of each new trading day.